harshaneo17/string_matcher_test/README.md

     py test.py <<path of the file>>

-If the program doesnt find any

 Assumptions:
 The search term is always a alphabetical string.
 It never has any numbers in it.
 As described in the problem statement it is a word.
-It takes special characters like german umlaut, greek alphabets
+It takes special characters like german umlaut, greek alphabets (I have checked with Clare Walsh and she confirmed this)

+Or the search_term can be dirty and it would shall need cleaning before using it as search term. ( I have checked with Clare Walsh and she confirmed this)

 This program runs on python3 not python2.7 as it no longer has support.

 File is a text file as this is a basic program that checks for text files.
+(I have checked with Clare Walsh and she confirmed this)

 There are no empty lines between the search term and source text.
-The contents of the files are relatively small without any empty lines in between. readlines() function takes time for a larger file size.
-The complexity of the problem can be reduced by not using .readlines() as this current program cannot handle large files.

 Also what happens if there are no search terms in source files?
 Its just means the program can return a statement to the user saying "No search_term found in the source_text".
 The drawback being its going to do it everytime

-I didnt see the need for __init__ function in the class StringMatcher.
-If you think its necessary please send me an email.

-I couldnt write more than 3 test cases.